MJoergen/nexys4ddr/x16/README.md

 * 128 kB ROM (Banked)
 * 2 MB RAM (Banked)
 * VIA chips (Interfaces to keyboard)
-* SD card
+* SD card (TBD)

 The VERA chip contains additional 128 kB of video RAM.

 The FPGA on the Digilent board is a Xilinx Artix-7 (XC7A100T), which contains 540 kB of Block RAM.
 So, this project will not support the full 2 MB of RAM on the X16.
+It might be possible to use the DDR RAM avaiable on the board, but this is TBD.

 ## Memory map
 * 0x0000 - 0x9EFF : Low RAM